dgerabagi/aiascent-dev/prompt.md

 *   **Vibecoding:** The intuitive, conversational, and often imprecise starting point for interacting with generative AI.
 It is the process of translating a high-level goal or "vibe" into a functional output using natural language.
 It is the first stage on the pathway to Virtuosity.
 *   **Virtuosity:** The state of mastery at the end of the V2V pathway.
 It is characterized by the ability to systematically and reliably architect complex systems in partnership with AI, leveraging a deep understanding of Context Engineering and structured workflows.
 *   **Virtuoso's Loop:** The codified, step-by-step expert workflow for AI-assisted development that is taught in the V2V Academy.
 It encompasses Curation, Parallel Prompting, Critical Analysis, Git-Integrated Validation, and Finalization.
+*   **Vision Document:** A high-level strategic document that defines the purpose, goals, and long-term direction of a project.
+It answers the "why" and serves as a north star for all development decisions.
 *   **V2V (Vibecoding to Virtuosity):** The name of the pedagogical pathway and curriculum designed to guide learners from novice, intuitive AI interaction to expert-level mastery in human-AI collaboration.
 </file_artifact>